Help Center/ Enterprise Management/ User Guide/ Project Management/ FAQs/ What Are the Differences Between IAM and Enterprise Management?

 What Are the Differences Between IAM and Enterprise Management?

-Enterprise Management enables enterprises to manage cloud resources at the organization and project levels.
+Enterprise Management allows you to hierarchically manage resources with enterprise projects to align with your organizational structure.
 It includes enterprise project, personnel, accounting, and application management.

 Identity and Access Management (IAM) is an identity management service that provides identity authentication, permissions management, and access control.

-You can use both IAM and Enterprise Management to manage users and access permissions.
-However, Enterprise Management also allows accounting and application management, and supports more fine-grained authorization for resource usage.
-It is recommended for medium- and large-sized enterprises.
+You can use both IAM and Enterprise Management to manage personnel and permissions.
+Enterprise Management also provides accounting and application management, and supports more fine-grained access control.
+For medium- and large-sized enterprises, Enterprise Management is a better choice.

 For more information about IAM features, see Identity and Access Management.